Services: Rehabilitation, Retraining/Adoption

-California’s division of CANTER — The Communication Alliance to Network Thoroughbred Ex-Racehorses — provides retiring Thoroughbreds with opportunities for new careers.
+California’s division of the Communication Alliance to Network Thoroughbred Ex-Racehorses (CANTER) provides retiring Thoroughbreds with opportunities for new careers.
 The organization accepts horses directly from the track into its adoption program, providing rehabilitation and training for new disciplines, with the goal of finding each horse a loving, permanent home.

-CANTER also offers free public classified ads to trainers for retiring horses.
-Volunteer photographers visit tracks in Northern and Southern California weekly, and the organization promotes available horses through its social media and website.
-Since its inception, CANTER’s trainer listings have helped to place approximately 1,000 horses.
+CANTER also offers free public classified ads to trainers for retiring horses off the track.
+Volunteer photographers visit tracks in Northern and Southern California weekly, and the organization promotes available horses through social media and its website.
+Since its inception, CANTER’s trainer listings have helped to place more than 1,000 horses.

 CANTER covers all costs during this retraining process, and there is no limit to how long a horse can be in the program.